aecsocket/aeronet/README.md

 The traits defined in this crate lay out a **client/server** architecture - one central server which multiple clients can connect to.
-The most popular alternative is **peer-to-peer**, but explaining the differences, advantages, and disadvantages of these architectures are outside the scope of this.
+The most popular alternative is **peer-to-peer**, but explaining the differences between the two is outside the scope of this readme.

-A transport is not necessarily **networked** - that is, one that communicates to other computers, probably using the internet.
-Instead, transport can also work using something as simple as in-memory channels or some other non-networked method.
+A transport is not necessarily **networked** - that is, it may not communicate to other computers.
+Instead, transports can also work using other methods such as in-memory channels.
+Therefore, the crate does not expose socket addresses or anything similar.

 The method used to transport the data itself (i.e. unreliable, reliable ordered, etc.) is also exposed by this crate - see [`ChannelKind`] for more info.